Joe Sayegh

 Joseph Callil Sayegh JP (7 March 1884 – 29 March 1946) was a New Zealand politician and businessman.

+Biography

 Early life and career

 Sayegh was of Assyrian origin, born in Lebanon 11 kilometres from Bethlehem on 7 March 1884.
 Sayegh's father Callil emigrated with his family from Lebanon to Sydney, Australia in 1888.
 The Sayegh family later moved to New Zealand in 1894 arriving in Wellington before finally settling in Auckland.
 Callil Sayegh set up business as owner operator of a restaurant which Joe was to take over on his father's retirement.
 Situated on Auckland's Queen Street, opposite to the Civic Theatre, Sayegh's establishment specialized in serving tea and confectionery.
 He later became the President of the Auckland Retail Confectioners' Association.
-He never married.

 Political career

 Sayegh was a member of the Labour Party and successfully stood for the Auckland City Council in 1933.
 He later stood as the Labour Party's candidate for Mayor of Auckland in 1935, 1938 and 1941.

 In 1935 Sayegh was subject of a selection controversy when selected over prominent local lawyer and MP Rex Mason with the blessing of Auckland Labour Representation Committee executive Fred Young.
 Sayegh was viewed a respectable individual and competent city councillor, but most gave him little chance of beating Citizens candidate Ernest Davis.
 As Young had been employed by Davis for many years, John A. Lee and several Labour MPs alleged that Young had been bribed by Davis to ensure the selection of a weak Labour candidate for the Mayoralty which caused a rift in the Auckland Labour Party.
 Sayegh's campaign was not helped due to continued interference by Lee who tried to discredit him, calling him a "dumb wop fellow who could not even speak English".
 Regardless, Sayegh polled extremely well in the election, losing to Davis by only 363 votes.
 Despite losing the Mayoralty Sayegh was easily re-elected to the council, topping the poll with more votes than any other candidate.

 Three years later Sayegh's share of the vote fell when he was again defeated by Davis.
 Sayegh stood for the Mayoralty a third time in 1941 but was beaten by Citizens & Ratepayers nominee John Allum.